ttirtawi/indonesiabelajar-eks/README.md

                     number: 80
     ```

-    To create the service execute the following command:
+    To create the Ingress execute the following command:

     ```
     kubectl apply -f ingress.yml